shinmai/dirtystache/README.md

 ### set and unset

-`set` helper can be used to set and alter the data tree in the Dust template.
+`set` helper can be used to set and alter the data tree in the Handlebars template.
 You can create your own variables and assign them values either hardcoded or from the data.
 You can also perform several mathematic operations on them.

 Parameters
 - `key`: This parameter is required.
 It is the name of the variable you want to create or alter.